I Can Jump Puddles: Reception

 The series was first aired on 7 June 1981 and ran for nine episodes.
 It was shown again two years later before being released on DVD by Roadshow Home Entertainment in August 2005.

-The series ran in the UK on BBC 2 in 1983.
+The series ran in the UK on BBC2 in 1983, and in the Soviet Union in the late 1980's.

 Awards

 Adam Garnett, who played the 11-year-old Alan Marshall, won a Logie Award for Best Performance by a Juvenile in 1981.